-It is my pleasure to report that during FY 2015, the NTSB continued to honor our commitment to lead by example in government financial management.
-For the 13th consecutive year, since being required to prepare audited financial statements, the NTSB received an unmodified (clean) opinion on our financial statements from our independent auditors.
+It is my pleasure to report that during FY 2017, the NTSB continued to honor our commitment to lead by example in government financial management.
+For the 15th consecutive year, since being required to prepare audited financial statements, the NTSB received an unmodified (clean) opinion on our financial statements from our independent auditors.
 The NTSB is proud to report that the auditors reported no material weaknesses or significant deficiencies.
-We achieved these results by strengthening our financial reporting controls and satisfactorily closing the internal control findings and recommendations from previous financial statement audits.

-The financial statements that follow were prepared, audited, and made publicly available as an integral part of this PAR.
-These financial statements fairly present the NTSB's financial position and were prepared in accordance with generally accepted accounting principles in the United States of America and according to the guidance provided by the OMB.
+The financial statements that follow were prepared, audited, and made publicly available as an integral part of this Performance and Accountability Report (PAR).
+These financial statements fairly present the NTSB's financial position and were prepared in accordance with generally accepted accounting principles (GAAP) in the United States of America and according to the guidance provided by the Office of Management and Budget (OMB).

-In FY 2015, the NTSB continued our efforts toward organizational excellence, which is defined by results.
-Progress for much of our efforts toward excellence is captured in the NTSB FY 2015 PAR.
+In FY 2017, our efforts continued toward organizational excellence, which is defined by results.
+Progress for much of our efforts toward excellence is captured in the NTSB FY 2017 PAR.
 The report provides the NTSB's most important financial and performance information.
 It is also our principal publication and report to Congress and the American people on our program leadership and our stewardship and management of the public funds entrusted to us.